Mystery Science Theater 3001

 "Oh, really?
 Just watch..."

 Mike and Washu peered intently at the screen.
-The dot went back and forth
+The dot went

 as usual.
-Suddenly, just as the dot was about to hit one of the paddles, it
+Suddenly, just as the dot was about to hit one of the paddles,

 appeared to FLIP the paddle over itself, causing the paddle to fly across